The keto flu is almost a necessary evil, to enter the gates of ketosis. The keto flu is your body’s natural way of reacting to the lack of carbs.

 During keto-adaptation, magnesium levels tend to drop causing flu symptoms.
 Without enough magnesium consumption, potassium and sodium may also be affected.

 If you can keep up your electrolyte intake then you’ll be fine.

 2. Increase Calories – Eat more fat

 You should definitely be aware of the number of calories that you are consuming in a Keto diet.
 But the transition into Ketosis may require you to increase your calorie intake temporarily to combat the Keto flu.
-Keto Cheesecake Fat Bombs are a delicious way to quickly increase your calories and healthy fats in a low carb way.
+Keto Cheesecake Fat Bombs are a delicious way to quickly increase your calories and healthy fats in a low-carb way.
 I keep them on hand at all times!

-In order to stay in ketosis, your body needs around 75-80 percent of your daily calories coming from fat, 5% percent need to come from carbs and the rest from protein.
+In order to stay in ketosis, your body needs around 75-80 percent of your daily calories to come from fat, 5% percent need to come from carbs and the rest from protein.
 Increasing the amount of fat you are eating, will help to speed up the process and it will make you feel more satiated.

-After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat, using new meals and Keto recipes and eventually you’ll get the hang of it.
+After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat, using new meals and Keto recipes, and eventually, you’ll get the hang of it.

 So around 20% percent of your calories need to come from protein.
 If you get too much protein, your body is going to start converting the excess into glucose just as it does with carbs and keep you out of ketosis.